 Don’t forget that, once your extension is actually built, you will need some money to complete the finishing work.
-Having a badly finished interior, even on an extension under £50,000, will damage the resale value.
+Having a badly finished interior, even on an extension under £50,000, will damage the resale value of your house.

-You want to invest in details that will make the space look more expensive than it was.
+To keep costs down but to make the space look more expensive, invest in visible, eye-catching details.
 A feature pendant light or good quality door hardware can lift the appearance of a room, and make sure all of the decorative finishes, plastering, paint and flooring, are all done to the highest standard you can afford.

 ‘Knowing exactly what the project will cost before you start is essential when funds are limited,’ says Rachel Haynes, director of Thread Architects.
 ‘If you are saving money by project managing the extension yourself and employing sub-contractors, you may need to provide all the materials to the builders as and when they require them.
 You will need to make sure you understand building terminology, what the builder will be doing and when, and what they’ll need to complete each task.
 All this takes forward planning as manufacturing and delivery times need to be factored into the process.

 If you don’t have the time or skills to project manage, find a competent builder who will take on the day-to-day running of the site.
 Have a contract in place for the work that sets out the process and costs.
 An architect or separate project manager could help you administer the contract and/or oversee the work.
 They can answer technical queries and advise on issues relating to changes or extras.
 This may involve more consultancy fees but a well-managed project will help ensure the build doesn’t increase.’